yoctoalex/eap_lab/README.rst

 .. figure:: _figures/122.png

-7. Updating IP Enforcement Rules via Postman
+7. Update IP Enforcement Rules via Postman
 ********************************

 If you need to block or allow requests from specific ID addresses, it can be done in two way: via Postman or UI.
 If you prefer to do it via Postman, then follow the steps below.
 If your choice is UI, then procede to the next section.